Malibu paddleboarder arrested for violating stay-at-home order

 A Southern California paddleboarder was arrested Thursday for allegedly violating the statewide “safer at home” coronavirus order, the Los Angeles County Sheriff's Department said.

-Lifeguards near the Malibu Pier flagged down county deputies from the Los Hills station after they said the unidentified man ignored their orders to get out of the water, the department wrote on Facebook.
+Lifeguards near the Malibu Pier flagged down county deputies from the Lost Hills station after they said the unidentified man ignored their orders to get out of the water, the department wrote on Facebook.

 Who is Gavin Newsom?
 Here are 4 facts about California's governor